This camera manual library is for reference and historical purposes, all

 MAJOR SPECIFICATIONS: RICOH SHOTMASTER AF SUPER

-Focusing: Automatic focusing with pre-focusing facility.
-Distance measuring (shooting) range: 0.8 m (2.6 ft) -
+Automatic focusing with pre-focusing facility.
+Distance

-Distance less than 0.8 m (2.6 ft): AF monitor lamp blinks
+ft): AF monitor lamp blinks

 Shutter: Programmed AE type electronic shutter, 1/4--1/400 sec.

-Self~timer: Built-in electronic type with self-timer lamp.
+Self timer: Built-in electronic type with self-timer lamp.
 Operating delay of approx. 10 sec.

 Interval Timer: Photography at 60 sec. intervals

-Viewfinder Information: Field of view frame, parallax correction marks,
+Field of view frame, parallax correction marks,

 auto-focus frame

-Exposure Adjustment: Programmed automatic exposure adjustment with automatic
+Programmed automatic exposure adjustment with

-back light control system.
+automatic back light control system.
 Exposure coupling range EV5.6--17 (ISO 100)

 Film Speed Range: ISO 100--1600.
 Compatible with DX-code system